PrestaShop/prestashop.github.io/news/_posts/2016-09-28-developer-documentation.md

 ## New website

-Historically, PrestaShop hosted itsdocumentation on [http://doc.prestashop.com](http://doc.prestashop.com), powered by Atlassian Confluence.
+Historically, PrestaShop hosted its documentation on [http://doc.prestashop.com](http://doc.prestashop.com), powered by Atlassian Confluence.
 We thought it was no longer developer friendly  - you can't contribute easily, the design is outdated, it's too many clicks - so we decided to move to another software.

 As of today, the former website is still online and basically, we split the developer and end-users documentation.